 A degree from a prestigious foreign university opens up many doors of opportunity.
 Given the cut-throat competition in the Indian job market and a huge population of millennials, there is a saturation point.
 The students who have earned engineering/medical degrees from average institutes, often find it hard to get suitable jobs.
 Many youngsters are forced to pursue different professions.

-A degree from a foreign university also opens up the job market of that country as well as helps one to land a dream job in a first world nation.
-For example, there are many Asian medical universities which are recognised by WHO.
-The successful pass outs could start practising in the USA, Australia or some European countries.
+A degree from a foreign university also opens up the job market of that country as well as helps one to land a dream job in a first-world nation.
+For example, there are many Asian medical universities that are recognized by the WHO.
+The successful pass outs could start practicing in the USA, Australia, or some European countries.

 Unlike Indian universities that offer education at high-cost, their Chinese or Bangladeshi counterparts are less costly.
 In China, the cost of medical education is half of what it needs to be paid in the private medical colleges of India.

-Compared to the travelling expense paid for reaching a European, Australian or a North-American country, the cost of reaching an Asian nation is lesser.
+Compared to the traveling expense paid for reaching a European, Australian, or North-American country, the cost of reaching an Asian nation is lesser.
 Hence, one can visit his/her home without making a hole in the pocket.

 If you are planning to study in a foreign university, better to contact career consultants.
-There are renowned organisations in the Union Territory of Delhi, Maharashtra, Andhra Pradesh, Karnataka and Tamilnadu.
-Those residing in the eastern parts of India may approach some able educational consultants in West Bengal .
+There are renowned organizations in the Union Territory of Delhi, Maharashtra, Andhra Pradesh, Karnataka, and Tamilnadu.
+Those residing in the eastern parts of India may approach some able educational consultants in West Bengal.